John T. Dey

 During law school, John served as co-president of HLS Lambda, an editor of the Harvard Civil Rights-Civil Liberties Law Review and Harvard International Law Journal, and a student attorney with the Harvard Defenders, where he represented low-income criminal defendants.
 Additionally, John has worked with both the Access to Justice Initiative and the Federal Programs Branch of the Civil Division in the U.S. Department of Justice.

-- Represents pharmaceutical company in federal and state investigations related to allegations of False Claims Act violations.
+- Represented pharmaceutical company in federal and state investigations related to allegations of False Claims Act violations.

 - Frequently conducts pre- and post-acquisition anti-corruption due diligence for corporate and private equity clients.